waleedabdullah-a/waleedabdullah-a/README.md

 - 👯 I’m looking to collaborate on **Further Projects**

-- 👨‍💻 All of my Data Analytics projects are available at[Data Analytics](https://github.com/waleedabdullah-a/-Data-Analysis-Projects-using-Python-)
+- 👨‍💻 All of my Data Analytics projects are available at [Data Analytics](https://github.com/waleedabdullah-a/-Data-Analysis-Projects-using-Python-)

 - 👨‍💻 All of my Graphics projects are available at [Graphic Projects](https://bit.ly/3Iu1LBe)